Trenton Junction station

-Station Services

 The unstaffed station shelter is heated and has telephones and washrooms.
 It is opened 60 minutes prior to train arrivals at the station and remains open for 30 minutes following train departures.

+Services

+Trenton Junction station is only served by local trains on Via Rail's Toronto-Ottawa route.
+Most Toronto-Ottawa trains, and all Toronto-Montreal trains, pass through the station without stopping.

+As of October 2023 the station is served by 2 to 3 trains per day toward Ottawa and 2 trains per day toward Toronto.